 Who is a Good Candidate for Ab Etching?

 Ideal candidates for ab etching have a body mass index (BMI) under 30.
 Patients’ BMI should be lower than 30 to ensure the patient isn’t too bulky in the abdominal area, which would prevent ideal results from the procedure.
 Additionally, ideal candidates for ab etching already have well-toned underlying abdominal muscles.
 Ideal candidates should have a good understanding of what the procedure entails and realistic expectations for their results.

-Recovery after ab etching takes several months, as there will likely be swelling and bruising around the abdominal region.
-Although patients can get back to their regular lives after just a few weeks, final results usually take about six months to settle in, but initial improvements from the procedure can usually be seen right away.
+Full recovery after ab etching takes several months, as there will likely be some residual swelling and bruising around the abdominal region.
+Final results usually take about six months to settle in, but initial improvements from the procedure can usually be seen right away.

 Since the incisions are minimal with abdominal etching, recovery from the procedure is short and only involves minimal pain.
 As for your time off work and getting back into the gym, patients can typically return to work and normal activities within a week after the procedure.
 Of course, any heavy lifting and strenuous activity should be avoided.
 Swimming and light workouts can be resumed in five days, but other forms of exercise should be avoided for one month.
 If you have decided to get ab etching in conjunction with another procedure, your recovery time and post-op instruction will likely increase.